Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

     3\.
 Connect the machinery (you may need to secure it with the wrench first, in which case there will be a message). **Stand close to it and click it with the cable - you will see a message.
-Do not place cables under the machinery beforehand, it will remain unconnected.**
+Do not place cables under the machinery beforehand, it will remain unconnected.</b>
     Remember to place another wire at the tile you are standing on.

 <!-- end list -->